 The council may seek funds and programs to provide each prosecuting attorney’s office with a staff person to assist children who are crime victims to obtain services and assistance from other agencies and programs in the community.
 Prosecuting attorneys shall be reimbursed by their respective county commissions for necessary expenses actually incurred when attending meetings of the council.

 The council may apply for and receive funds from any grant program of any agency or institution in the United States, public or private, to be used for carrying out the purposes of this section.

-On or before January 1, 1995, the prosecuting attorney of each county in the state shall establish a multidisciplinary investigative team, in accordance with the provisions of section three, article five-d, chapter forty-nine of this code.
+The prosecuting attorney of each county in the state shall maintain a multidisciplinary investigative team, in accordance with the provisions of §49-4-402 of this code.

 (a) There is continued the West Virginia prosecuting attorneys Institute, a public body whose membership shall consist of the fifty-five elected county prosecuting attorneys in the state.
 The Institute shall meet at least once each calendar year and the presence of twenty-eight of the fifty-five prosecutors at any meeting constitutes a quorum for the conduct of the Institute's business.

 (b) There is continued the Executive Council of the West Virginia prosecuting attorneys Institute which shall consist of seven prosecuting attorneys elected by the membership of the West Virginia prosecuting attorneys Institute at its annual meeting and two persons appointed annually by the county commissioner's association of West Virginia.
 The executive council shall elect one member of the council to serve as chairman of the institute for a term of one year without compensation.
 The executive council shall serve as the regular executive body of the institute.